 8. Personality Absorption

 No-Face has a unique ability that allows him to exhibit the abilities and personality of his prey.
-This ability is showcased when he swallows Aogaeru (a frog wearing blue kimono).
-Kaonashi develops frog-like legs with which he uses for his movement.
+This ability is showcased when he swallows Aogaeru (a frog wearing a blue kimono).
+Kaonashi develops frog-like legs, which he uses for his movement.
 He could even communicate in the swallowed frog’s voice.

-As a lonely spirit wishing to connect with others by eating and gaining their personality, he swallows Yubaba’s bathhouse employee and impersonates him to gain the attention of others, mainly the affection from Sen/Chihiro.
+As a lonely spirit wishing to connect with others by eating them and gaining their personalities, he swallows Yubaba’s bathhouse employee and impersonates him to gain the attention of others, mainly the affection of Sen/Chihiro.

 9. No Face Fan Theories